 The scamp grouper is a much sought-after game fish.
 In North America, it can be found from the Gulf of Mexico to North Carolina.
 Several methods are used to catch the scamp grouper, including drift fishing, bottom bouncing, saltwater jigging, night fishing, and still fishing.
 Live baits are the best option for snagging these feisty fish.

 How to identify Scamp Grouper

-The scamp grouper has long rays that extend out from its caudal fins, similar to broomtail groupers.
+The scamp grouper has long rays that extend out from its caudal fins, in a fashion similar to broomtail groupers.
 Scamps share the same body shapes as other groupers; however, scamps are khaki/brown and have dark markings.
-Like other groupers, scamps come into the world as females, but turn into males as they get bigger.
-Once they reach 12 inches, they are considered sexually mature.
+Like other groupers, scamps come into the world as females, but morph into males as they mature.
+Once the scamp grouper reaches 12 inches in length, it is considered sexually mature.
 Females are smaller than males.
-Most will weigh under 10 pounds when fully grown, while some will grow as large as 20+ pounds.
+Adult scamp grouper typically reach 10 pounds when fully grown, but some may grow as large as 30 pounds.

 Where to catch Scamp Grouper